TomerOvadia1/NeuralNetwork/README.md

-# NeuralNetwork
+# Neural Network
-A self made , 2 layer neural network.
+My first attempt of a self made , 2 layer neural network made from scratch.